Automating OG Image Generation 👀

 }

 Anyway, let me walk you through the code real quick.
-So, first off, we've got a bunch of imports, including ImageResponse
+So, first off, we’ve got a bunch of imports, including ImageResponse from @vercel/og and NextRequest from next/server.
+Then we’ve got this config object, which sets the runtime to ‘edge’.

-After that, we've got this fetch function that grabs a font from the assets folder.
-Then we've got the handler function, which takes in a NextRequest
+After that, we’ve got this fetch function that grabs a font from the assets folder.
+Then we’ve got the handler function, which takes in a NextRequest object as a parameter.

-Inside the handler function, we've got a bunch of variables that are used to customize the image.
-We've got the title
+Inside the handler function, we’ve got a bunch of variables that are used to customize the image.
+We’ve got the title, author, subtext, url, and theme.
+And then we’ve got a bunch of variables that are used to style the image, like gradient, textColor, and boxcolortw.
+It’s all pretty straightforward stuff.

-And finally, we've got this big ol' JSX block that defines the image.
-It's got a bunch of divβs and pβs and twβs (which I assume stand for Tailwind), and it all comes together to create a super slick-looking image that represents my blog post.
+And finally, we’ve got this big ol’ JSX block that defines the image.
+It’s got a bunch of div’s and p’s and tw’s (which I assume stand for Tailwind), and it all comes together to create a super slick-looking image that represents my blog post.

 Example of the OG image in Dark Mode